If you have not heard about IFTTT, then this guide is for you.

 What it’s good for: Making money.
 If you’re on the hunt for new purchases, want to expand your portfolio or just need to keep an eye on a particular stock, this will be great for you.

-3.3 The Top 5 Recipes For Better Relationships
+3.3 The Top 5 Applets for Better Relationships

-The result: You call the IFTTT number and an appointment is added to your Google Calendar.
+The result: You simply tell Google Assistant to save an appointment to your Google Calendar.

 The result: A message is posted automatically for you on the morning of Christmas on Facebook.